bdeckard92/dupUT/01-Class-Content/09-NodeJS/01-Activities/02-Inquirer-Users/README.md

     * "What languages do you know?"

-    * What is your preferred method of communciation?"
+    * What is your preferred method of communication?"

 * Then write the user response to a file.